Differential orbifold K-Theory: The intersection pairing

 where $A_\tau:=A_\tau((f^G_!\pi^*\cE)_t)$ is the family of rescaled tamed Dirac operators on the $G$-Hilbert space $H(f^G_!\pi^*\cE)$.
 The important observation is now that $H(f^K_!\cE)$ can naturally be identified with the subspace of $H$-invariants $H(f^G_!\pi^*\cE)^H$, and the restriction of $A_\tau$ to this subspace is $A_\tau((f^K_!\cE)_t)$.
 Note that $\frac{1}{|H|}\sum_{h\in H} h$ acts as the projection onto the subspace of $H$-invariants.
 Therefore

 Alltogether we thus have shown that

 This finishes the proof of Proposition \ref{zwqduqwdqwd}. \hB

-Let $B$ be an orbifold which admits a presentation $B\cong [M/G]$ with a finite group $G$.
-Assume that the map $[M/G]\to [*/G]$ is proper and differentiably $K$-oriented. \begin{prop} If $B\cong [M^\prime/G^\prime]$ is another presentation of $B$ with a finite group $G^\prime$, then $[M^\prime/G^\prime]\to [*/G^\prime]$ has an induced differential $K$-orientation. {This correspondence preserves reality.} \end{prop} \proof We use the method and notation of the proof of Theorem \ref{wudiwqd}.
+Let $B$ be an orbifold which admits a presentation $B\cong [M/G]$ for a finite group $G$.
+We further assume that the map $[M/G]\to[*/G]$ is differentiably $K$-oriented. \begin{prop} If $B\cong [M^\prime/G^\prime]$ is another presentation of $B$ with a finite group $G^\prime$, then $[M^\prime/G^\prime]\to [*/G^\prime]$ has an induced differential $K$-orientation.
+This correspondence preserves reality of differential $K$-orientations. \end{prop} \proof We use the method and notation of the proof of Theorem \ref{wudiwqd}.
 The differential $K$-orientation of $[M/G]\to [*/G]$ is given by $G$-invariant data on $M$, see \ref{pap201}.
 It lifts to $G\times G^\prime$-equivariant data on $N$, and finally induces the $G^\prime$-equivariant data on $M^\prime$ which gives the induced orientation of $[M^\prime/G^\prime]\to [*/G^\prime]$.
-This correspondence respects the equivalence relation between representatives of differential $K$-orientations. \hB
+This correspondence respects the equivalence relation between representatives of differential $K$-orientations and reality. \hB

 In view of Proposition \ref{uzqwgduqwdwqd} we can talk about a differential $K$-orientation of an orbifold which admits a presentation $[M/G]$ with a finite group $G$. \begin{ddd} Assume that $B\cong [M/G]$ is an orbifold presented with a finite group $G$.
 A differential $K$-orientation $o$ of an orbifold $B$ is represented by a differential $K$-orientation of the map $[M/G]\to [*/G]$.